-Before we proceed with steps on how to moisturize nails, I would like to say this.
+Before we proceed with steps on how to moisturize toenails or fingernails, I would like to say this.
 Moisturizing can be achieved in two ways

 - By applying moisturizers directly to the nails

 - By soaking nails in moisturizer.

 Whichever steps you choose to take will yield almost the same result.
 But over the years, soaking nails in moisturizer has proven to work more compared to the former.